neurotichl/GCP/AppEngine/standard_local/README.md

 # Google App Engine

-This example code is executed in local environment
+This example code is executed in local computer using app engine standard environment (python 2.7)

 ## Set up in local
 1. Install google-sdk